Som-Energia/somenergia-tomatic/doc/setup.md

 make ui-deps # to install ui dependencies make api-deps # to install the backend dependencies

-# and then to run the project
+# and then to run the project, in different terminals, as both should be kept running
 make ui-dev
 make api-dev
 ```